binury/better_webfishing_mod_template/README.md

 I know it's a bit sparse for now; I'll try to document this section more thoroughly in time!

-## TokenBuilders, PatternFactories, and SnippetBuilders, Oh My!
+## TokenBuilders, PatternFactories, and SnippetBuilders, Oh My

 This project includes an abstraction layer for working with GDWeave's Tokens, written primarily by [Teemaw](https://teemaw.dev) but _until now_